CCMS-UCSD/GNPSDocumentation/docs/gc-ms-data_processing_MS-DIAL.md

 To convert the Vendor specific files, go [here](http://proteowizard.sourceforge.net/download.html) to download and use msConvert or the default GNPS File converter on [GNPS-quickstart](https://gnps-quickstart.ucsd.edu/conversion) (drag and drop).

-Browse the RAW files from Vendor into msConvert interface.
+Browse the RAW files from Vendor into MSConvert interface.
 Typically .mzML output format is chosen with binary code precision of 64 bit for high resolution spectra.
 Uncheck the “Use zlib compression” option and select msLevel 1.
 Also, .mzML format is amenable to MS-DIAL analysis.
-The msConvert window looks like:
+The MSConvert window looks like:

 **![img](img/GC-MS_documentation/Fig_20.png)**